velan-ai/Machine_Learning_Projects/README.md

-This repository consists of basic understanding of Machine learning projects which I have completed while pursuing an Internship
+This repository contains a collection of machine learning projects I completed during my internship.
+These projects demonstrate my understanding of core machine learning concepts and their practical applications.
+The repository serves as a showcase of my work and learning in the field of machine learning.